vdhamer/Photo-Club-Hub/.github/README.md

 `Organization` supports both photo clubs and photo museums.
 Almost all properties apply to both.
 The relationship to `OrganizationType` is used to distinguish between clubs and museums.
-This approach could, for example, allow the app to support photography `festivals`, if ever wanted.</p>
+This approach could, for example, allow the app to support photography `festivals`, if needed someday.</p>

 An Organization s uniquely identified by its `name` *and* its `town`.
 Its `town` string is part of the identification ("uniqueness constraint" in database-speak) to distinguish